Anorexia nervosa: DSM-5

-Relative to the previous version of the DSM (DSM-IV-TR), the 2013 revision (DSM5) reflects changes in the criteria for anorexia nervosa.
+Relative to the previous version of the DSM (DSM-IV-TR), the 2013 revision (DSM-5) reflects changes in the criteria for anorexia nervosa.
 Most notably, the amenorrhea (absent period) criterion was removed.
-Amenorrhea was removed for several reasons: it does not apply to males, it is not applicable for females before or after the age of menstruation or taking birth control pills, and some women who meet the other criteria for AN still report some menstrual activity.
+Amenorrhea was removed for several reasons: it does not apply to males, it is not applicable for females before the age of menstruation, during or after the menopause, or women of any age taking birth control.
+Additionally, some women who meet the other criteria for AN still report some menstrual activity.

 Subtypes

 There are two subtypes of AN: